-The most important thing to remember when creating a face mask for acne for sensitive skin is that you need to use gentle ingredients.
-Sensitive skin is more easily irritated than other skin types, and this irritation can lead to more acne.
+The most important thing to remember when creating a face mask for sensitive skin is that you need to use gentle ingredients.
+This skin type is more easily irritated and inflamed than other skin types, and these conditions can exacerbate pimples and even cause them.

 Honey & Lavender Oil Mask

-We always recommend honey for sensitive skin because it has all the properties of harsher ingredients, but half the irritation.
-Honey is gentle, but it’s also antibacterial, anti-inflammatory, and it can help speed the wound healing process.
-Acne is technically a kind of wound, and the longer it lasts, the more likely it is to scar, so honey can be very helpful in scar prevention.
+We always recommend honey 🍯 for sensitive skin because it is very gentle, but it’s also antibacterial and anti-inflammatory, which can help speed up the healing process.
+Acne is technically a kind of wound, and the longer it remains unhealed, the more likely it is to form a scar, so this mask can even be helpful in scar prevention.

-Combine the honey and lavender oil and stir until mixed evenly.
+Combine the honey and lavender oil and stir until evenly mixed.
 Use your fingertips (or a cotton ball, if the stickiness bothers you) and apply the mixture to your face.
-Then you can relax, read a book, even take a nap if you’re the kind of person who can stay still while you sleep.
-This mask can stay on for however long you like, but we recommend leaving it on for at least 30 minutes.
-When you’re ready to remove the mask, simply rinse your face with cool water and pat dry with a soft towel.
+This mask can stay on for however long you like, but we recommend leaving it on for at least 30 minutes ⏰.
+When you’re ready to remove it, simply rinse your face with cool water and pat dry with a soft towel.

-Usually, dry skin is also sensitive skin.
-Unlike regular sensitive skin, which is sensitive for any number of reasons, from genetics to illness, dry skin is sensitive because it doesn’t produce enough oil to create a protective barrier between the skin and any potential irritants.
-The best face masks for dry skin contain ingredients that moisturize and hydrate the skin, and prevent inflammation.
-That’s why we recommend an Aloe Vera & Green Tea Mask.
+Usually, dry acne-prone skin is sensitive too, because it doesn’t produce enough oil to create a protective barrier against potential irritants.
+The best face masks for dry skin contain ingredients that moisturize, hydrate, and prevent inflammation 🔥.

 Aloe Vera & Green Tea Mask

 Combined, these two ingredients can protect and nourish dry skin to prevent irritation and inflammation 🔥.
-The research surrounding aloe vera and acne is conflicted, but one proven acne-fighting property aloe vera seems to have is the ability to improve the effectiveness of other acne-fighting ingredients.
-Aloe vera itself doesn’t penetrate very deeply into the skin, but it can allow other ingredients to penetrate further than they normally would.
-That’s why we recommend combining it with green tea if you have dry skin.
+The research surrounding aloe vera and acne is conflicted, but one proven acne-fighting property aloe vera seems to have is to improve the effectiveness of other acne-fighting ingredients.

-Green tea is an amazing anti-inflammatory agent, both in drinking form and when applied directly to the skin.
-One of our favorite at-home remedies are actually green tea ice cubes—simply make green tea and pour it into an ice cube tray, freeze, and apply to particularly inflamed acne to make it less painful and less visible.
-But we also recommend it in this face mask for acne, especially when combined with aloe vera, which can strengthen its power.
+Green tea is an amazing anti-inflammatory agent, both for drinking and directly applied.
+One of our favorite at-home remedies is tea ice cubes—simply press a cube of iced tea on particularly inflamed pimples to make them less painful and visible.
+We also recommend using the tea in this mask, especially when combined with aloe vera.

-Alternative: 2 drops green tea extract essential oil
+- 1 teaspoon green tea, or alternatively, 2 drops green tea essential oil

-You can use actual, brewed green tea for this recipe, or you can get green tea extract essential oil.
-If you choose to brew your own green tea, drinking the rest of the cup might give you an extra anti-inflammatory boost.
-Either way, combine the ingredients and mix until the green tea/green tea extract is evenly distributed, then apply to your skin.
-This mask should dry relatively quickly, and can be left on overnight if desired.
-To remove, simply rinse with cool water.
+You can use brewed tea for this mask recipe, or use its essential oil.
+If you choose to brew your own, drinking the rest of the cup might give you an extra anti-inflammatory boost.

-Oily skin types are those that consistently produce more oil than necessary.
-This excess oil often gets clogged in pores, especially if there’s any inflammation, and it can increase acne caused by bacteria.
 P. acnes, the bacteria primarily associated with acne, consume the oils our skin produces as their main food source.
-This means that when there’s a normal amount of oil, p. acnes can actually help reduce acne by preventing oil buildup, but when there’s extra oil, there’s often extra bacteria.
-If the skin becomes inflamed and those bacteria get trapped in a pore, they quickly multiply and a pimple or cyst can form.
+This means that when there’s a normal amount of oil, p. acnes can help prevent oil buildup, but excess oil can mean increased bacterial activity.
+If the skin becomes inflamed and bacteria get trapped in a pore, they quickly multiply and a pimple or cyst can form.

 Honey & Lemon Juice Face Mask

 Yes, we’re recommending honey again, for all the same reasons.
-Because oily skin is prone to excess p. acnes bacteria, honey’s antibacterial properties can be a huge help in treatment.
+Because excess oil is prone to breed excess p. acnes bacteria, honey’s antibacterial properties can be a huge help in treatment.
 It also speeds wound healing, which means pimples will fade more quickly, making them less likely to leave a scar or dark spot.
-Overall, honey is a good choice for all skin types and all acne, but with oily skin, it may be more effective when combined with lemon juice.

-This is because lemon juice can cut through all the oil to let the honey do its job.
-The acidity of lemon juice is too harsh on its own, but when combined with something as gentle as honey, it provides a helpful balance.
-Lemon exfoliates the skin, removing extra oil, and it may be able to lighten dark marks caused by acne.
-However, to get all of these benefits, it’s best to use a fresh lemon rather than bottled lemon juice.
+Lemon removes dead skin cells and helps with oil control.
+It may be able to lighten dark marks caused by pimples.
+However, it’s best to use a fresh lemon rather than bottled lemon juice 🍋.
 Once the air has oxidized the juice too much, it loses most of its acne-fighting powers.

-Combine the honey and lemon juice until thoroughly mixed, then apply to the skin.
-Because of the harshness of the lemon juice, we recommend leaving this face mask on for only 20 to 30 minutes.
-If you find that this still causes irritation, include less lemon juice in the recipe and keep the mask on for the same amount of time.
+Combine the honey 🍯 and lemon juice until thoroughly mixed, and apply.
+Because of the harshness of the lemon juice, we recommend leaving this face mask on for only 20 to 30 minutes ⏰.
+If you find that it still causes irritation, use less lemon juice in the recipe and keep the mask on for the same amount of time.
 If this doesn’t get rid of enough of the oil, keep the amount of lemon juice the same, but allow the mask to set longer.
 Rinse with cool water to remove.

 DIY Face Mask for Acne: Combination Skin